awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Enterprise_Dashboards/1_create_cost_intelligence.md

 {{% notice tip %}}
 You have successfully created the analysis from a template.
 For a detailed description of the dashboard read the [FAQ](/Cost/200_Enterprise_Dashboards/Cost_Intelligence_Dashboard_ReadMe.pdf)
 {{% /notice %}}

+### Additional Dashboard Resources
+For opportunities to customize or add additional dashboard insights

+- Continue with modules 2-4 in the Level 200: Enterprise Dashboard
+- Create the [CUDOS dashboard](https://cudos.workshop.aws/intro.html) to get ideas on visuals you want to add to your Cost Intelligence Dashboard.
+The CUDOS QuickSight dashboard is built on top of the Cost Intelligence Dashboard so you can leverage your existing data sets.

 {{< prev_next_button link_prev_url="../" link_next_url="../2_modify_cost_intelligence/" />}}